chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 1. Construct a set of automated unit tests for your code
 2. Write the code itself to “turn the tests green”

 TDD allows you to think clearly about what your code needs to do in terms of concrete inputs (for components, we refer to these as “states”).
-That way you can cover all use cases of your module.
+That way, you can cover all use cases of your module.

 <video autoPlay muted playsInline loop>
   <source